-The VPRGS, in consultation with representatives of the UCGS and the UCFA, shall appoint a Conflict Review Committee (CRC) composed of at least five faculty members from different disciplines, one of whom they will select as chairperson.
-At the discretion of the VPRGS, additional members may be appointed to the CRC.
+The DCDM , in consultation with the ORRS AVP and other appropriate administrators and faculty, shall appoint a Conflict Review Committee (CRC) composed of at least five faculty members from different disciplines, one of whom the Committee will select to serve as chairperson.
+At the discretion of the DCDM, additional members may be appointed to the CRC.
 CRC members shall serve for staggered three-year terms and may be reappointed to additional terms.
-The FCOIO shall convene the CRC and serve, ex officio, as a non-voting member.
-The FCOIO and CRC have the authority to invite any input they deem necessary to assess a potential conflict of interest.
+The DCDM shall convene the CRC and serve, ex officio, as a non-voting member.
+The DCDM and CRC have the authority to invite any input they deem necessary to assess a potential COI.

+The DCDM shall make the initial assessment about the existence of a COI based on the extent to which a disclosed SFI or opportunity for tangible personal benefit could reasonably be expected to affect, or be perceived to affect, a faculty member’s performance of a University responsibility.
+The DCDM will contact the faculty member for additional information regarding the disclosure if needed.

+If the DCDM determines that a disclosed interest may create a real or potential COI, the DCDM shall contact the faculty member and appropriate college administrators and will then draft a written plan for the resolution or management of the COI (CMP).
+The DCDM shall submit the plan to the faculty member and the faculty member’s unit administrators for review and comment.

-The FCOIO shall make the initial assessment about the existence of a conflict of interest based on the extent to which a disclosed significant financial interest or opportunity for tangible personal benefit could reasonably be expected to affect, or be perceived to affect, a faculty member’s performance of a University responsibility.
-If the FCOIO determines that a disclosed interest may create a real or potential conflict of interest, the FCOIO shall forward the disclosure to the CRC for additional assessment.
-If the CRC determines that no conflict of interest exists, it shall inform the faculty member and the VPRGS of that determination in writing.
-If the CRC determines that a conflict of interest exists as a result of the disclosures made by the faculty member, or as a result of a report made by another party, the CRC shall develop a written plan for the resolution or management of the conflict of interest.
-The CRC may consult with the faculty member, the faculty member’s unit administrators,[5] the FCOIO, and appropriate representatives of the central administration in developing a plan.
-The FCOIO shall submit the plan to the faculty member and the faculty member’s unit administrators for review and comment.
-If the faculty member does not agree with the CRC’s plan for the management or resolution of the conflict of interest, the faculty member may file a written objection detailing the nature of his/her objections with the VPRGS within ten days of receiving notice of the CRC’s plan.
-The CRC’s plan, along with any written comments submitted by unit administrators, and the objections of the faculty member shall be submitted to the VPRGS.
-The VPRGS may accept the CRC’s plan or decide to implement an alternative plan for the management or resolution of the conflict of interest.
-The VPRGS shall issue his/her decision within thirty days of his/her receipt of the CRC’s plan and any supplemental material.[6]
-The VPRGS shall report his/her decision to the CRC, faculty member, unit administrators, and FCOIO.
-In devising the plan to address the conflict of interest, the CRC shall seek to employ the least intrusive management techniques that will suffice to resolve the ethical and legal concerns arising from the conflict.
+After receiving faculty and unit administrator feedback, the DCDM will forward the disclosure and any response from faculty or their administrator to the CRC for additional assessment.
+If the CRC determines that no COI exists, it shall inform the faculty member and the VPRI of that determination in writing.
+If the CRC determines that a COI exists, the CRC shall forward the CMP to the VPRI with a recommendation for the resolution or management of the COI.
+The CRC may consult with the faculty member, the faculty member’s unit administrators,[5] the DCDM, and appropriate representatives of the central administration in developing a plan.
+If the faculty member does not agree with the CRC’s plan for the management or resolution of the conflict of interest, the faculty member may file a written objection detailing the nature of their objections with the VPRI within ten days of receiving notice of the CRC’s plan.
+The CRC’s plan, along with any written comments submitted by unit administrators, and the objections of the faculty member shall be submitted to the VPRI.
+The VPRI may accept the CRC’s plan or decide to implement an alternative plan for the management or resolution of the COI.
+The VPRI shall issue their decision within thirty days of their receipt of the CRC’s plan and any supplemental material.[6]
+The VPRI shall report their decision to the CRC, faculty member, unit administrators, and DCDM.
+In devising the CMP, the DCDM and CRC shall seek to employ the least intrusive management techniques that will suffice to resolve the ethical and legal concerns arising from the conflict.

-The CRC may recommend to the Provost and VPRGS the issuance of specific guidelines to investigators and other faculty regarding common conflict situations.
+The CRC may recommend to the Provost and VPRI the issuance of specific guidelines to investigators and other faculty regarding common conflict situations.

 IV.
-SPECIFIC REQUIREMENTS FOR RESEARCH AND PROJECTS FUNDED BY THE PUBLIC HEALTH SERVICE AND NATIONAL SCIENCE FOUNDATION
+SPECIFIC REQUIREMENTS FOR RESEARCH AND PROJECTS FUNDED BY THE PUBLIC HEALTH SERVICE AND NATIONAL SCIENCE FOUNDATION AND DEPARTMENT OF ENERGY